GO-Shoderu/postgres_refresher/2-flask-app_sqlalchemy_and_postgres_database/README.md

 ### About the Tech Stack

 - Flask - this is a library, it is going to be the web-server framework of my choice
-- Psycopg2 - this gives the ability to connect to a postgres server using Python
 - SQLAlchemy - like Psycopg2 but helps with connecting to a Flask application
 - Flask-SQLAlchemy - this is a flask extension for SQLAlchemy to easily work with SQLAlchemy and a flask application